release-engineering/pom-manipulation-ext/DEVELOPING.md

         -Dtest=DefaultCliIntegrationTest -DselectedTest=<test name e.g. depmgmt-strict-mode-exact>

 The main test is the `DefaultCliIntegrationTest`.
 Adding `-Dmaven.javadoc.skip=true -Denforcer.skip=true` will also skip some time consuming plugins.

+### Asserting Logging

+The unit tests make use of the [system-rules](https://github.com/stefanbirkner/system-rules) library and the [slf4j-test](https://github.com/valfirst/slf4j-test) library.
+This allows assertions upon system out/err logging and assertions upon standard logging.
+The reason for using the latter library is to provide better support for parallel tests.
+If we used purely the system-rules library (which resets the standard streams) this causes multiple test failures due to clashing reset of the stream.

+If you wish to use the system-rules library it is highly recommended to use the annotation `@net.jcip.annotations.NotThreadSafe` on the class.
+Example usage is:

+    @Rule
+    public final SystemOutRule systemOutRule = new SystemOutRule().enableLog().muteForSuccessfulTests();

+    @Rule
+    public final TestRule restoreSystemProperties = new RestoreSystemProperties();

+See https://stefanbirkner.github.io/system-rules for further information on this.

+To use the slf4j-test library, the following pattern is recommended:

+    @Rule
+    public TestLoggerFactoryResetRule testLoggerFactoryResetRule = new TestLoggerFactoryResetRule();

+    private final TestLogger finalGroovyManipulator = TestLoggerFactory.getTestLogger( FinalGroovyManipulator.class);

+    ... test method ...
+    {
+        assertTrue( finalGroovyManipulator.getLoggingEvents().stream().anyMatch(
+                        e -> e.getFormattedMessage().contains( "Ignoring script" ) ) );
+    }

+Note it is possible to combine both libraries in a single test ; see `BaseScriptTest` for an example.

+To work out which class you need to activate logging on you can add this ClassRule:

+    @ClassRule
+    public static ProvideSystemProperty psp = new ProvideSystemProperty("slf4jtest.print.level", "DEBUG");

+A utility function in TestUtils::dumpLoggingEvents is also available to log events to stdout for diagnostic purposes.

 ### Code Coverage